Reckless Youth: Great Lakes Wrestling

 Youth made his debut for Great Lakes Wrestling in a ladder match with Steve Nixon.
-He later started a group alongside "Dirty" Don Montoya and Diamond (later Simon Diamond) called East Coast Invasion.
+He later started a stable alongside "Dirty" Don Montoya and Diamond (later Simon Diamond) called East Coast Invasion.
 Youth went on to win the GLW World title and competed in the final match in GLW defeating "Dirty" Don Montoya in a two out of three falls match on January 17, 1997.

 Combat Zone Wrestling

 Youth's first appearance in Combat Zone Wrestling (CZW) was against Justice Pain, at The Staple Gun.
-He then faced Mike Quackenbush and Ric Blade in a three-way dance at Down In Flames on June 19, 1999.
-Youth would also have a memorable three-way dance at Un F'N Believable, against Trent Acid and Blade.
+He then faced Mike Quackenbush and Ric Blade in a three-way match at Down In Flames on June 19, 1999.
+Youth would also have a memorable three-way match at Un F'N Believable, against Trent Acid and Blade.
 He then faced Minoru Fujita at the next three shows, all in a losing effort.
-His final appearance in CZW was a fatal four-way against Nick Berk, Nick Mondo, and Tony Mamaluke in 2003.
+His final appearance in CZW was a four-way against Nick Berk, Nick Mondo, and Tony Mamaluke in 2003.